 If a commercial driver, or any driver for that matter, has been charged with a DUI, that driver has the opportunity to request a hearing over the license suspension with the Georgia Department of Driver Services.
-It is important to note that a driver has just ten days after his or her arrest to request a license suspension hearing.
+It is important to note that a driver has just thirty days after his or her arrest to request a license suspension hearing.
 Failing to comply with this limited deadline may result in a driver losing his or her right to contest the license suspension.
 A suspended license can have a significant impact on a person's life, especially a person who drives for a living.

 Length of License Suspension For DUI Convictions

 The amount of time a license may be suspended will depend on what a driver is convicted of.
 A first DUI conviction for a commercial driver can result in that driver being disqualified from driving a commercial vehicle for one year. § 40-5-151(a.1).
 If a driver is convicted of driving under the influence a second time, the penalty is much more severe.
 A second DUI can result in a driver being "disqualified from driving a commercial motor vehicle for life." § 40-5-151(c).
 Unfortunately, while some states permit license reinstatement after a certain number of years after a lifetime disqualification, Georgia is not one of them.

 In addition to having his or her license suspended, a driver who has been convicted of a DUI can face additional consequences.
 A first DUI conviction in Georgia can result in:

 - Fines: The fine could be between $300-$1000

 - Jail Time: A person convicted of DUI could face a minimum of 24 hours all the way up to 12 months in prison.
 A common punishment is between 1-10 days behind bars.

 - Community Service: A total of 40 hours of community service could be required.
 If the offender was under the age of 21 and had a BAC under .08 then he or she could be required to complete 20 hours of community service.